Buenaventura Valle Del Cauca Department, Colombia Travel Guide

 Buenaventura does not have a metro or tram system.
 The main public transportation consists of urban buses, often called `colectivos` or `busetas`, and shared taxis.
 These are the most common ways locals travel within the city.

 Formal maps are not common.
-Rely on local knowledge for routes for buses and stops.
-Ask cab drivers or hotel staff.
+Rely on local information for bus routes and stops.
+Ask cab cab drivers or hotel staff.

 There are no automated announcements.
-You need to signal the driver to stop when you reach your destination.
+You need to signal the driver to stop once you reach your destination.

-Colectivos and busetas are a key part of local life, offering a genuine method of experiencing the city.
+Colectivos and busetas are essential for local life, offering a genuine method of experiencing the city.

 We only take cash, directly to driver.